 Finally, the property must have historic significance.
 Significance may be through association with individuals or events that shaped Mansfield’s history or through buildings or structures that embody distinctive historical architectural elements.

 Begun in 1865, the R.S.
 Man House, built by Mansfield co-founder Ralph Man, is located just west of Historic Downtown Mansfield on Broad Street.
 The Man House Museum provides visitors with a glimpse of what life was like in Mansfield in the late 1800s.

 The current project included the restoration of the house and barn, also built in 1865.
 Future work will include the construction of an information center and an outdoor amphitheater, as well as the addition of some smaller historical structures.
 The information center will be completed in 2021.

 360-tours courtesy of HPO360.

 Historic Mansfield videos highlight the stories of the buildings, people and events that shaped our city’s history.

 Historic preservation is more than just the places and events important to the City’s past.
 It’s also about the experiences of the people who live here.
-In 2020, Mansfield celebrates the 130th anniversary of the City’s incorporation.
-To mark this milestone, we want to know YOUR stories about life in Mansfield.
-Tell us about your experiences in Mansfield: growing up, going to school, working or simply living here.
+We want to know YOUR stories about life in Mansfield.
+Tell us about your experiences growing up, going to school, working or simply living here.
 Write your story and submit it in one of the following ways:

 Check out this article on our This is Us program in Arlington Today!
 Please consider sharing your stories.
 We want you to be a part of our record of the history being made today.
 Read the article here..